xphost008/lllauncher/README.md

 This launcher call name "Little Limbo Launcher", You also can call it "LaLaLa Launcher", I won't care about these details.
 Go to use it!

-BBBtw, and then if you want to use this software to earn money, THAT IS FORBIDDEN ABOUT ME.
-If you encounter and form of spent money to buy this software anywhere, welcome to report it to me.
-It's all you right protection action!

-This Repository use GNU-GPL License, if you dont know about this License, Check it [Click me](https://choosealicense.com/licenses/lgpl-2.1/)
+This Repository is under GNU-GPL License, if yoy know less about this License, Check it [Click me](https://choosealicense.com/licenses/lgpl-2.1/).

+Notice: **EARNING MONEY WITH THIS PROJECT IS FORBIDDEN.**

 #### Author contact information by QQ

-My QQ group is 792484446, If you have any question, please say it in issue.
+My QQ group is 792484446, If you have any question, issues are welcomed.

-When I have some snapshot version, I will release it in my group that not in my lanzou.

-#### Installation tutorial

-1. Download zip
-2. if it is a zip, Unzip it, but whatever it is exe, double click it!
-3. Download two dll file on your C:/Windows, I release two dll in my lanzou, welcome to download it!
-4. Don't forget to watch the update log, by the way, I use Chinese to write it, Don't be mind!

 #### Contributor